mchwavy/gtooljl/README.md

 # gtooljl

-This package is a Julia Language moduel that reads and writes Gtool3 format files.
+This package is a Julia Language module that reads and writes Gtool3 format files.
 It supports UR4 UR8 MR4 MR8 and URY formats.

 # Install